exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 }
 ```

-One of the ways to validate min and max multifield items count (by 2 min and 5 max in the current example)
+One of the ways to validate min and max multifield items count (by 2 min and 5 max in the current example):
 ```java
 public class Component {